atsushieno/aap-juce/README.md

 There is one more change needed: Projucer generates CMake arguments to contain `-DANDROID_STL_c++_static`.
 It has to be changed to `-DANDROID_STL=c++_shared`.

 Note that if you are on Projucer based project, Projucer will clean up all your efforts every time it resaves the project.

-## Hacking JUCEAAP modules

-The easiest way to hack AAP JUCE integration itself would be still via soem ported app project on Android Studio.

-Although on the other hand, JUCE integration on desktop is significantly easy as JUCE is primarily developed for desktop, if code to hack is not Android specific.
-JUCE exporter for CLion may be useful for debugging (especially that Android Studio native builds are also for CMake either way).
-On CLion (verified with 2019.3) setting the project root with `Tools` -> `CMake` -> `Change Project Root` command would make it possible to diagnose issues with breakpoints on the sources from AAP itself (also LV2 dependencies and prebuilt LV2 plugins e.g. mda-lv2, but it is out of scope of this repo).

 ## Profiling